DarkGhostHunter/Larahelp/README.md

 ### Objects

-* `arguments_of`: Returns a collection of arguments received by the given callable.
+* `arguments_of`: Returns a collection of arguments received by the given callback.
 * `call_existing`: Calls a dynamic method or macro if it exists in the object instance.
 * `replicate`: Replicates an object.
 * `has_trait`: Checks recursively if the object is using a trait.